Salman Mazahiri: Early life and education

 Mazahiri was born on 10 October 1946.
 Aged 15, he entered Mazahir Uloom, Saharanpur in 1962 (1381 AH) and graduated in 1386 AH.
-He studied Sahih Bukhari with Muhammad Zakariyya Kandhlawi, Sahih Muslim, Sunan Nasai, Tirmidhi with Munawwar Hussain, Sunan Abu Dawud with Muzaffar Hussain and Al-Aqidah al-Tahawiyyah with Muhammad Asadullah.
+He studied Sahih Bukhari with Zakariyya Kandhlawi, Sahih Muslim, Sunan Nasai, Tirmidhi with Munawwar Hussain, Sunan Abu Dawud with Muzaffar Hussain and Al-Aqidah al-Tahawiyyah with Muhammad Asadullah.
 He studied Mishkat al-Masabih with Muzaffar Hussain up to the chapter of "major sins" and then completed it with Muhammad Yunus Jaunpuri.

 He was a disciple of Talha Kandhlawi.

 Career

 Mazahiri began teaching at Mazahir Uloom in 1968.
 In 1972, he taught Tafsir al-Jalalayn and in 1976, became hadith professor in the seminary and taught Mishkat al-Masabih.

 The managing committee of Mazahir Uloom Jadeed appointed him Vice Chancellor in 1992.
 Later on 30 July 1996, Mazahiri became the Chancellor.
-Talha Kandhlawi appointed him as the manager (Sajjada Nashin) of the khanqah of Muhammad Zakariyya Kandhlawi.
+Talha Kandhlawi appointed him as the manager (Sajjada Nashin) of the khanqah of Zakariyya Kandhlawi.

 In 2007, Mazahiri rejected the idea of Central Madrasa Board in India.
 He was a board member of the All India Muslim Personal Law Board and Darul Uloom Nadwatul Ulama.